 The Community of Jesus follows a rhythm of daily prayer including Holy Eucharist, Liturgy of the Hours (the Divine Office) sung in Gregorian chant, and private devotion.
 The Church of the Transfiguration both serves and inspires that prayer.
 Standing at the spiritual center of this Benedictine monastic community, the Church is a visible sign of God’s presence in the midst of a living fellowship.
 As a permanent testimony to the love and faithfulness of God, the Church of the Transfiguration visually proclaims the message that all earthly life has heavenly meaning, and in all things God may be glorified.
 The name of the Church also reflects an essential part of the hopeful message of the gospel, that in Christ, and by the power of the Holy Spirit, it is possible for our lives to be transformed more and more into the likeness of Christ.

 Constructed of Minnesota limestone, and designed by William Rawn Associates of Boston, the Church is a contemporary expression of an ancient fourth century style of architecture, featuring a long rectangular nave, a rounded apse at the east end, narrow side aisles, a peaked timber roof, and interior columns and arches along the side aisles.
-The artwork tells the story of salvation from Genesis to Revelation through mosaic and fresco images, bronze, glass, and stone sculpture.
 The organ is a restoration and expansion of pipework from twelve organs built by the E.M.
 Skinner Organ Company in the early twentieth century.

 Sunday Lauds 10:15 AM winter; 8:45 AM summer